It’s Easy to Vote in Nova Scotia Provincial Elections.

 To find out where your advance poll is in your electoral district, check the Voter Information Card you receive in the mail, visit the Elections Nova Scotia website or contact us by phone.

 4. Vote at any Returning Office in Nova Scotia

 You can vote at any returning office in the province from 9 am to 6pm every day except Sundays up to and including the Saturday before election day.
-Open the Thursday and Friday night before election day.
+Open the Thursday and Friday night before election day until 8pm.